wathmihasara/ASS_4_GRP-10/README.md

   coord_flip() +
   labs(title = "Top 10 Underrepresented k-mers", x = "K-mers", y = "Ratio (Deinococcus / E. coli)")
 ```
-This code used to create a bar plot that visualizes the top 10 underrepresented k-mers in Deinococcus radiodurans compared to E. coli.
+This code is used to create a bar plot that visualizes the top 10 underrepresented k-mers in Deinococcus radiodurans compared to E. coli.